mcaimi/ocp4-signature-verification/README.rst

 This demo uses a local instance of Nexus as an external image repository.
 We want images coming from that repo to be signed and verified.
 Worker (and masters optionally) nodes in an OCP cluster need to be made aware of a new repo that requires signature verification.

-1) Configure a policy.json file with all repositories that need signature verification.
-Specify the public key path every repo section:
+The policy.json file will contain all repositories that need signature verification.
+For example, the resulting policy.json file will look like this with the custom 'nexus-registry.apps.ocp4.sandbox595.opentlc.com' repository added in:

 .. code:: json